AP Glossary

 Why this matters for advantage play

 The floor anchors the math on every progressive AP play.
-The current meter minus the floor tells you how much player-funded excess has been deposited.
-That excess is what you're competing for, and the lower the floor relative to current meter, the more value sits in the pot.
+The current counter minus the floor tells you how much player-funded excess has been deposited.
+That excess is what you're competing for, and the lower the floor relative to the current counter, the more value sits in the pot.

 Cross-Reference